STYLEM1XED/Game-Configs/README.md

 Settings are subjective, so these configs are not definitive.<br> High-end GPUs owners can afford to experiment with higher graphics settings.<br>

+# DISCLAIMER
+Caution: Your existing game settings will be lost when importing these configs.<br>

 # IWR
 - Paste this code into an elevated Administrator PowerShell window.
 ```